AcademySoftwareFoundation/tac/process/proposal_template.md

-* What is the projects website?
+* What is the project's website?
 Is there a wiki?